Hoyasumii/avengers-endgame/README.md

 [2012 Steve engages and the two Captain Americas begin to duel.]

-STEVE ROGERS (2012): I can do this
+STEVE ROGERS (2012): I can do this a